-Blackberries grow best in full sun and well-drained soil.
+Blackberries can tolerate many soil types but grow best in full sun and well-drained soil.
 The most suitable soils are high in organic matter and have a pH of 6.0-6.5.
 Sandy loam or loam soils are best.
 Blackberries can be grown on sandy soils if a good irrigation system is used.
 In general, their root systems do not tolerate wet soils.
 Avoid clayey, poorly drained soils.
 Raised beds are recommended for locations with poorly drained soils or in areas prone to flooding.

 Establish blackberries in late February or early March by planting plants or root cuttings.
-Container-grown blackberry plants are substantially more expensive than root cuttings, but these might be a better choice for small homeowner plantings.
-For commercial plantings, root cuttings or bare-root plants are an economical necessity.
+Container-grown blackberry plants are more expensive, but these will also grow well.
+For commercial plantings, bare-root plants are the most common.

 Root cuttings are collected from healthy plants during the dormant season.
-Root cuttings are 4-7 inches long and one-eighth to one-half-inch thick (about the size of a pencil).
-Space the root cuttings or plants 2 feet apart within rows that are 10 feet apart to form a hedgerow.
+Note that it is illegal to propagate some cultivars that have plant patent protection.
+They should be 4-7 inches long and one-eighth to one-half-inch thick (about the size of a pencil).
+Space the root cuttings or plants 2 feet apart within rows that are 10-12 feet apart to form a hedgerow.
 Place the root cuttings 1-2 inches deep in well-prepared soil.